As your organization's super administrator, you can let users and non-super administrators recover their account if they forget their password:

 Only users with Higher Education accounts, administrators, and teachers using Google Workspace for Education can supply a recovery phone number or email.

 - Organizations using SSO or GSPS—If your organization uses single sign-on (SSO), you won't have the enable non-admin user password recovery option in your Admin console.

 If your organization uses G Suite Password Sync for Active Directory (GSPS) and you prevented users from changing their Google passwords, users are redirected to Active Directory to reset their passwords.
 This keeps their Active Directory passwords in sync with Google Workspace.

 Option 2: Ask users to contact an administrator

-If a user clicks Forgot password? on the sign-in page, and you haven't turned on non-admin password recovery, they get a message to contact their administrator.
+If a user clicks Forgot password? on the sign-in page, and you haven't turned on password recovery, they get a message to contact their administrator.
 Make sure you've provided a way for users to contact an administrator if they can't sign in to their account.